Marmat001/Amplified-music-player/README.md

 ## About The Build

 Some of the concepts this application has really helped me with: <br />
-- Working with hooks such as useRef for capturing input values, <br />
+- Working with hooks such as useRef for capturing input values <br />
-- Passing, drilling and destructuring props, <br />
+- Passing, drilling and destructuring props <br />
 - Passing, lifting and modifying state. <br />

 <br />